ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

 The aggregator consistently generated coherent summaries that balanced the most relevant or commonly agreed-upon points.
 In cases of strong agreement among agents, the consensus output closely resembled the individual responses.
 When agents diverged significantly, the aggregator flagged the disagreement through lower consensus scores and qualified language (e.g., "While some models suggest...").
 In cases where no clear consensus emerged, the aggregator contributed its own reasoning as a tie-breaker, ensuring that a definitive and thoughtful response was still produced.

-### 3. Impact of Domain Context and Question Type
+### 3. Impact of Domain Context, Question Type and Ethical Roles

-The use of structured question types and domain-specific prefixes helped improve both the quality and relevance of model responses.

 - **Domain Prefixes** provided contextual framing that nudged models to respond from the perspective of a subject-matter expert.
 For instance, selecting the *Healthcare* domain added a prefix such as *"As a health policy expert,"* which resulted in more focused, jargon-aware, and practically grounded outputs.